dakingffo/MPSC_queue/README.md

 If C++20 or later is used, the 'dequeue' and 'dequeue_bulk' methods provide blocking wait functionality.
 However, using these blocking methods may lead to performance degradation when the load state resembles SPSC-like behavior.

-**Warning: If the queue is destructed while there are still nodes inside, the destructors for the objects stored in those nodes cannot be called\!**

 ### Customizable Template Parameters and Memory Operations

 ```c++